 The legal status of your cargo and questionable ethics of trading it make a good excuse for why you can’t fast-travel while carrying any drugs: if you try, you’re offered the option of instantly dumping your stash with the nearest dealer for whatever their current price is.
 If you’re feeling ethical, you can buy up drugs just to destroy them at your camp.
 And if you’re feeling zealous, you can just kill the dealers: they’ll stay dead.

-The idea is that this inspires the player to come up with his own travel missions, generated as a result of a changing system that will make different routes profitable at different times.
-Since the market evens out when he makes a big run, it’s not going to be lucrative to ‘grind’ trading for more than a few good deals every half hour or so, giving a natural motive to vary his activities.
+The idea is that this inspires the player to come up with their own travel missions, generated as a result of a changing system that will make different routes profitable at different times.
+Since the market evens out when they make a big run, it’s not going to be lucrative to ‘grind’ trading for more than a few good deals every half hour or so, giving a natural motive to vary their activities.
 Embarking on a mission that was your own idea, for a reward that you’ve calculated, is much more satisfying than doing what you’re told.

 You’ll sometimes see processions of vehicles of various types crossing the country – they’re always guarding something important, and you can always steal it.

 Military motorcade: truck carrying weapons.
 Take out its escorts without destroying it and you can grab a rare weapon from it: a high-tech assault rifle, sniper rifle, missile or grenade launcher, or a powerful demolitions charge.

 Police motorcade: well-guarded prisoner van.
 Free the prisoner safely for a free Revolutionary.